spnow/tuya/ctf2015/hack.lu/drbob150/readme.md

 root@bobby:~# cryptsetup luksAddKey --master-key-file mkf.key /dev/vg/home
 ```

-Enter your passphrase.
-Reboot VirtualBox
+After enter your passphrase, issue a reboot.
-During boot, enter passphrase.
-Login, we got the /home folder
+During boot up, it will ask for passphrase, enter you passphrase.

-By now, we should able to "cd /home" the flag will be there.
+Login and we got the /home folder.
+Now, "cd /home" and the flag will be there.

 ```
 root@bobby:~# cat /home/bob/flag.txt